 CBT-I focuses on exploring the connection between the way we think, the things we do, and how we sleep.
 During treatment, a trained CBT-I provider helps to identify thoughts, feelings, and behaviors that are contributing to the symptoms of insomnia.

-Cognitive Behavioral Therapy for insomnia (CBT-I or CBTi) is a short, structured, and evidence-based approach to combating the frustrating symptoms of insomnia.
+Cognitive Behavioral Therapy for insomnia (CBTi) is a short, structured, and evidence-based approach to combating the frustrating symptoms of insomnia.
+This short-term therapeutic approach is considered the most effective behavioral intervention for insomnia in adults.
+Numerous studies have shown that CBT-I is safer and works better than sleeping pills in the long run.

-Sessions are 30-45 minutes in duration and treatment is typically between 4-8 session, and include cognitive, behavioral, and educational components, administered to meet each clients specific needs.
+Led by Meg Curtin Rey-Bear, LMHC, NCC – Sessions typically range from 45 – 60 minutes in duration and treatment is typically between 4-8 session, and include cognitive, behavioral, and educational components, administered to meet each clients specific needs.
 Treatment focuses on combining three different interventions to improve outcomes.

 Cognitive interventions: Cognitive restructuring attempts to change inaccurate or unhelpful thoughts about sleep.